4Arch/SimuVar/README.md

 The file SimuVar.conf has the parameters to the system.
     Important to note the keywords aren't case-sensitive and may be written without space.
-    If one keyword doesn't existor has no value then the system will assume as zero. the character '=' is part of the weyword
+    If one keyword doesn't exist or has no value then the system will assume it as zero. the character '=' is part of the weyword

 Library Functions aren't included.